vrtmrz/obsidian-livesync/README.md

 First, get your database ready.
 IBM Cloudant is preferred for testing.
 Or you can use your own server with CouchDB.
 For more information, refer below:
 1. [Setup IBM Cloudant](docs/setup_cloudant.md)
 2. [Setup your CouchDB](docs/setup_own_server.md)

+Note: Information about hosting service wanted!
+Currently, [Using fly.io](https://github.com/vrtmrz/obsidian-livesync/discussions/85) is on the table.

 ### First device